MS-DOS and Windows command line undelete command

 undelete c:\windows\system\*.* /all

-Undelete all files that may have been deleted in the windows system directory.
+Undelete all files that were deleted in the Windows system directory.

 Lists the files that you can recover when only standard tracking is enabled.

-This program and command was designed to only be run in MS-DOS versions 5.0 to 6.22.
-If you have upgraded to Windows 95, Windows 98, Windows NT, or any other operating system, this command will not restore any information but may possibly cause additional issues with the Hard Drive if run.
-If you currently are running a different operating system it is recommended that you utilize a third-party utility to recover lost data.
+This program and command was designed to run only in MS-DOS versions 5.0 to 6.22.
+If you upgraded from MS-DOS to Windows, this command does not restore any information and can cause problems if run it.
+If you currently are running a different operating system, we recommend you utilize a third-party utility to recover lost data.